Skip to content

 From the Campaigns dashboard, you can create new campaigns and view the performance of your existing campaigns.

-2. Give your campaign a name and choose a campaign-level goal and KPI.
+2. Give your campaign a name, select your campaign type, and choose a campaign-level goal and KPI.
 This allows the optimization engine to prioritize the best inventory and set your bids to maximize performance towards the chosen KPI.
+Goals vary between DSP partners.

-3. Define your campaign settings, including flight dates, budget, pacing type, and conversion events.
+3. Define your campaign settings, including flight dates, budget, pacing type, conversion events, and seed association.

-2. Pacing Evenly: This pacing type will adjust the daily cap to reflect the remaining budget evenly over the remaining days of the campaign.
+2. Pacing Evenly: With this setting applied, you should expect to see about 50% of your budget spent, if possible, by the time your flight reaches the halfway point.
+This pacing type will adjust the daily cap to reflect the remaining budget evenly over the remaining days of the campaign.
 This pacing type will not allow you to use daily impression caps as it prioritizes the calculated daily spend, but you can still set a total impression cap.

 Cloning Campaigns